Fewer things are more annoying than flopping on your bed after a long day, and realizing that it’s been peed on by your kitty.

 Now that we’ve got the kitty-litter and litter-box issues out of the way, let’s understand a very primal instinct that your cat has and needs for you to respect.

 A cat has an instinctive need to cover its waste so as to not attract predators.
-A litter-box emanating a strong odor then becomes a threat to her survival.
-And this can be very stressful for it to deal with.
+A litter-box emanating a strong odor then becomes a threat to

 It’s imperative then, that you check and clean the litter-box twice daily.